-First, HUD did not explain why it is problematic or unexpected-let alone sufficiently so to warrant a dramatic change of course-that 17 of the first 49 AFH submissions were not initially accepted and that HUD requested additional information from 14 other submitters before proceeding.
-83 Fed.
-Reg.
-23,923.
-In fact, the AFFH Rule anticipates that HUD will initially not accept some AFHs, but instead will provide feedback for use in revising the AFHs.
-See 24 CFR §\$ 5.162(a) and (b).
-The AFFH Rule provides requirements and time frames governing this iterative process, ensuring that initial non-acceptance does not endanger receipt of federal funding and is otherwise routine and indeed beneficial.
-See, e.g., 24 C.F.R. §\$ 5.162(b)-(c) (when AFH is rejected, HUD must identify reasons AFH was not accepted, provide guidance on how AFH should be revised, and allow the program participant at least 45 days to revise and resubmit AFH).
+First, HUD made no attempt to explain why it is problematic or unexpected-let alone sufficiently so to warrant a dramatic change of course-that 17 of the first 49 AFH submissions were not initially accepted.
+In fact, the AFFH Rule anticipates that HUD will initially not accept some AFHs, but instead will provide feedback for the jurisdiction to use in revising its AFH.
+See 24 CFR §§ 5.162(a) and (b).
+The AFFH Rule also provides requirements and time frames governing this "pass-back" process, to ensure that initial non-acceptance does not endanger eventual receipt of federal funding and is otherwise routine and indeed beneficial.
+See, e.g., 24 C.F.R. §§ 5.162(b)-(c) (when AFH is rejected, HUD must identify the reasons AFH was not accepted, provide guidance on how AFH should be revised, and allow program participant at least 45 days to revise and resubmit AFH).
 In promulgating the Rule, HUD required that AFHs be submitted months in advance of Consolidated Plans and rejected a proposal that the documents be submitted and reviewed concurrently, precisely so that it could initially reject AFHs-and then work with jurisdictions to improve them-as a routine part of the process.
 80 Fed.
 Reg.
 42,311.

-Most of the submissions HUD initially rejected were improved through the collaborative process, and all but a few were accepted after revision.
-See Steil Decl. ¶ 36.
-Accordingly, what HUD characterizes as a problem-that 17 submissions were initially rejected-made the Rule more successful, because nearly all of those jurisdictions improved their AFHs sufficiently to be accepted.
+This "pass-back" process created by the AFFH Rule anticipates what actually happened in implementation.
+Most of the submissions HUD initially rejected were subsequently improved through a collaborative process between HUD and the jurisdictions, and all but a few were accepted after revision.
+See Decl. of Justin Steil at ¶ 30.
+Accordingly, what HUD characterizes as a problem-that 17 submissions were initially rejected-was the expected outcome of the process and, indeed, made the Rule more successful, because most jurisdictions improved their AFHs sufficiently to be accepted.
 Moreover, knowing that HUD has initially rejected some submissions has put other jurisdictions on notice of that possibility, encouraging them to do a better job in their initial submissions to avoid such outcomes.
-See Urevick-Ackelsberg Decl. ¶¶ 10-13 (describing the importance in Philadelphia's process of the prospect of HUD's searching review of the AFH).
-HUD thus acted arbitrarily and capriciously by effectively suspending the AFFH Rule based on events that were anticipated and built into the Rule.
+See Decl. of Daniel Urevick-Ackelsberg at ¶¶ 10-13 (describing the importance in Philadelphia's process of the prospect of HUD's searching review of the AFH).